TheKnarf/dbschema/docs/tests.md

 }
 ```

 When run against Postgres, each test executes inside a transaction and rolls back automatically.
-The PGlite backend runs tests in-memory for fast feedback.